 With 31 beds, Geographic Centre Hotel offers horseback riding, tennis, volleyball, swimming, hiking, and outdoor barbecues.
 A forty-seat restaurant is part of the hotel.

-Seven kilometres from Gabrovo, the Balani Complex sits in the middle of the forest.
+Seven kilometers from Gabrovo, the Balani Complex sits in the middle of the forest.
 Twenty-eight beds make up the total accommodation.
-An outdoor swimming pool with a swim-up bar is one of the hotel's highlights.
+An outdoor swimming pool with a swim-up bar is one of the hotel’s highlights.

 Gabrovo is known for its traditional Balkan cuisine.
 Three dishes stand out as area favorites.
 Tetevenska Salamoura is a fish broth made from a blend of fish, crabs, hot peppers, garlic, tomatoes, vinegar, parsley, dill, and salt.
-Byal Muzh finds fried cheese being blended with butter and honey.
-Greyana Rakiya is plum brandy that is heated and served warm with honey and lime blossoms.
+Byal Muzh finds fried cheese is blended with butter and honey.
+Greyana Rakiya is a plum brandy that is heated and served warm with honey and lime blossoms.

 You can sample traditional Bulgarian cuisine at Stranopriemnitsa.
 This is a friendly restaurant with a nice selection of indoor and outdoor seating.
 The Bulgarian Red Cross Restaurant has 310 seats, 220 are outside.
 The restaurant serves a nice balance of French, Dutch, and Bulgarian cuisine.
 Bolyari Pub has 48 seats and offers grilled specialties with a nice selection of salads and relishes.

 Some of the area hotels offer bars with DJs spinning popular music.
 There are no dance clubs or discos in the area, so tourists may need to head to larger cities if they are looking for dance clubs.
 Otherwise, head to the local bars and taverns for cold drinks and excellent conversations.